Plamena37/3d-portfolio/README.md

 #  [Fancy Portfolio](https://3d-portfolio-mu-five.vercel.app/) 💅

 ## 🔖 Used libraries:
-- **react-three** – powerful library for creating engaging 3D visualizations and animations in react.
+- **react-three** – library for creating engaging 3D visualizations and animations in react.
 - **react-icons** – react library for icon sets.
 - **react-parallax-tilt** – parallax and tilt effects, adding depth and interactivity to the user interface.
 - **react-vertical-timeline-component** – easily created vertical timelines to showcase chronological events or experiences in a visually appealing way.
-- **emailjs** – allows you to send emails directly from the client side.
+- **emailjs** – allows you to send emails directly from the client side, used in the Contact Me form.
 - **framer-motion** – declarative motion and animation react library, enabling the creation of smooth and interactive user interfaces with simple syntax.
-- **maath** – modular mathematics js library, providing a variety of mathematical functions and utilities.
+- **maath** – modular mathematics js library, providing a variety of mathematical functions and utilities, used to generate random points for the stars in the interactive background.
 - **swiper** – feature-rich responsive carousels and sliders.
-- **tailwind css** – highly customizable utility-first CSS framework for a rapidly build modern and responsive user interfaces with a clean and concise syntax.
+- **tailwind css** – highly customizable utility-first CSS framework.

 ## 🛠️ Used tools:
-- **Photoshop** – for image resizing
 - **ChatGPT** – for better understanding of the mysteries of 3D models
 - **Logo.com** – for creating custom logo